 - Students may be billed for a portion or all of their financial aid awards if they drop credits or do not carry the minimum number of credits required for aid eligibility.

-- View the enrollment chart at www.finaid.msu.edu/enrlchrt.asp to determine if particular grants or scholarships will be reduced when dropping credits.
+- View the enrollment chart at finaid.msu.edu/references/enrollment-chart to determine if particular grants or scholarships will be reduced when dropping credits.
 Students will be billed for aid adjustments caused by changes in enrollment status.

 Withdrawal from the University

-- In addition to billing for the dropping of credits associated with withdrawal, there may be additional billing, particularly if a student has received federal financial aid funds (including Federal Stafford Loan), which were to have covered the entire semester educational costs.
-Refer to the next section for more detailed information on Title IV withdrawal refund rules.
+- In addition to billing for the dropping of credits associated with withdrawal, there may be additional billing, particularly if a student has received federal financial aid funds (including Federal Direct Student Loans), which were to have covered the entire semester educational costs.
+Refer to the next section for more detailed information on the return of aid rules for federal financial aid.

 - The bill calculated as a result of withdrawal will depend on the official date of withdrawal and/or the last date of attendance and the percentage and amount of institutional refund to be received.

-Return of Funds Policy for Title IV Aid Recipients Who Withdraw
+Return of Funds Policy for Federal Financial Aid Recipients Who Withdraw

-There are three types of withdrawals that fall under the return to Title IV (R2T4) federal calculation regulations:
+There are three types of withdrawals that fall under the return to Title IV (R2T4) regulations:

 - Official Withdrawals – student contacts the Registrar’s Office or their advisor to initiate an official withdrawal for a semester, or the student drops all of their courses using the online enrollment system.

-- Unofficial Withdrawals - If a student begins to attend class, receives federal Title IV aid, but then ceases to attend class without providing official notification to the University, the Federal Government considers this to be an "unofficial withdrawal".
-For Title IV purposes, the withdrawal date for students who unofficially withdraw is considered to be the midpoint of the semester unless a documented last date of attendance can be determined.
-However, if the University determines that a student did not provide official notice of the intent to withdraw due to illness, accident, grievous personal loss or other circumstances beyond the student’s control, the University may use a date that is related to that circumstance.
-The refund rules for Title IV aid recipients who withdraw are then followed to determine the unearned portion of Title IV aid that must be returned to the appropriate aid program(s).
+- Unofficial Withdrawals - student begins to attend class, but stops attending prior to the end of the term without providing official notification to the University is .
+For Title IV purposes, the withdrawal date for students who unofficially withdraw is the midpoint of the semester unless a documented last date of attendance can be determined.
+If the University determines that a student did not provide official notice of the intent to withdraw due to illness, accident, grievous personal loss or other circumstances beyond the student’s control, the University may use a date that is related to that circumstance Requests for retroactive withdrawals after the term is over will not supersede the determination of an unofficial withdrawal for aid purposes.

-- Modular withdrawals – If a student is enrolled in a standard, term-based program offered in modules (subterms) and ceases attendance at any point prior to completing the payment period or period of enrollment, unless the school obtains written confirmation from the student at the time of the withdrawal that he or she will attend a module that begins later in the same payment period or period of enrollment, the student is considered a withdrawal for Title IV purposes.
-If written confirmation of future attendance is received from the student but the student does not return as scheduled, the student is considered to have withdrawn from the payment period or period of enrollment and the students withdrawal date and the total number of calendar days in the payment period or period of enrollment would be the withdrawal date and total number of calendar days that would have applied if the student had not provided written confirmation of future attendance.
+- Modular withdrawals – If a student is enrolled in a course that does not run the full length of a term they are considered to be enrolled in a module and may be subject to the modular withdrawal rules.
+If they cease attendance at any point prior to completing the period of enrollment they may be considered a withdrawal unless they have met one of three exceptions, or unless the school obtains written confirmation from the student at the time of the withdrawal that they will attend a module that begins later in the same period of enrollment.
+The exceptions are 1) if the student has met degree requirements to graduate, 2) the student has already passed a half-time credit load for their program in the term or 3) the student has passed a class or classes that are at least 49% of the length of the period of enrollment.
+If written confirmation of future attendance is received from the student but the student does not return as scheduled, the student is considered to have withdrawn and the students withdrawal date. will be the date that would have been used had the student not provided notification.

-According to university policy, when a student withdraws prior to the quarter of the semester and/or receives a 100% tuition refund from the university, all of that semesters federal Title IV grant aid (SEOG, Pell Grant, Federal Teach Grant, Iraq and Afghanistan Service Grant) will be billed back to the students account.
-Most non-federal aid will also be billed back to the students account.
+According to university policy, when a student withdraws prior to the quarter of the semester and/or receives a 100% tuition refund from the university, all of that semesters federal Title IV grant aid (FSEOG, Pell Grant, TEACH Grant, Iraq and Afghanistan Service Grant) will be billed back to the students account.
+Most non-federal aid will also be billed back to the student’s account.
 All Title IV aid will be included in the calculations outlined below.
 Depending on the results of the calculations, some or all of the federal grant aid may be re-disbursed to the student account.

 The following steps will be followed when determining the amount of Title IV aid to be returned upon withdrawal:

 - Determine percentage of enrollment period completed by student.
 Divide the number of days attended by the number of days in the enrollment period.
-If the calculated percentage exceeds 60%, then the student has earned all Title IV aid for the enrollment period.
+If the calculated percentage exceeds 60%, or meets other exemptions as described above, then the student has earned all Title IV aid for the enrollment period.